BC-CSCI1100/f22/resources/systemsetup.md

 1. cd /home/muller
 2. cd ~        # remember that ~ is an abbreviation for the file path /home/muller
 3. cd
-4. cd ..       # means set the current working directory to the parent directory, i.e., move up one level
+4. cd ..       # set the current working dir to the parent directory, i.e., move up a level
 ```

 Note that you can always move to the home directory for this course by typing `cd ~/csci1100`.